Freestampmagazine - Stamp Collecting Blog - Philatelic blog about stamps an more

 The unique Snaefell Mountain Railway, built during 1895, is located on the eastern coast of the Isle of Man, running from the village of Laxey to the summit of Snaefell, the only mountain on the Island.
 The line still operates with the majority of its original Victorian rolling stock in daily seasonal use.

-81 total views, 2 views today
+112 total views, no views today

 The Aso National Park, on the southern Japanese island of Kyushu, was designated a national park in December, 1934.
 After extension in the year 1986, it was renamed Aso-Kuju National Park.
 The stamps above were issued in 1939, featuring park landscapes.